-Although I was not particularly impressed with the last year’s SuperQuartz version of the watch, I kinda like the design of the new Breitling Chronospace Chronograph Automatic model, which is now powered by a less accurate but still more charismatic mechanical movement.
+Although I was not particularly impressed with the last year’s SuperQuartz version, I kinda like the design of the new Breitling Chronospace Chronograph Automatic model, which is now powered by a less accurate but still more charismatic mechanical movement.

-The pair of LCD displays is now gone with three standard chronograph counters put in their place.
-Unlike the NVG-friendly digital displays, the sub-dials –at least, when it comes to the Volcano Black version of the watch (pictured)– are nicely blended in to the dial and do not attract too much attention to themselves.
+The pair of LCD displays are now gone with three standard chronograph counters put in their place.
+Unlike the NVG-friendly digital displays, the sub-dials –at least, when it comes to the Volcano Black version (pictured)– are nicely blended into the dial and do not attract too much attention to themselves.